tusharnema/OCR-Using-CTC-Loss/README.md

 - Then remove blank tokens.

 ### Testing
-Some of the results of predicted licence number plate is shown in **ocr_infer.ipynb**.
+Some of the results of predicted licence number plate is shown in **ocr_infer.ipynb**. \

+### Testing on your own Dataset
+Make a folder "test"
+Run all the cells of ocr_infer.ipynb